-- Plant-Based Milk – while I normally use almond milk or coconut milk, cashew milk, oat milk, or any other plant-based milk works great!
+- Milk: While I normally use almond milk or coconut milk, regular dairy milk, cashew milk, oat milk, or any other plant-based milk works great.

-- Sweetener (optional) – I use maple syrup to sweeten my beverages.
+- Sweetener: I use maple syrup to sweeten my beverages or omit completely.

 How to make an iced vanilla latte

-Step 2: Pour milk over ice.
-Add the vanilla extra and stir.
-If you’re using sweetener, add it now.
+2. Pour milk over ice: Add the vanilla extra and stir.
+If you're using sweetener, add it now.
 Many recipes just have you pour the shot of espresso first and then add the milk, but I love the swirly effect you get when you pour a shot of espresso into milk.

 What do you do when you don't have an espresso machine?